-A one-mile oval opened in 1974, the Parx Racetrack is the home of the Pennsylvania Derby, a Grade I race recently run by both Nyquist, the 2016 Kentucky Derby winner, and Exaggerator, the winner of the 2016 Preakness States.
+A one-mile oval opened in 1974, the Parx Racetrack is the home of the Pennsylvania Derby.
+This is a Grade I race recently run by both Nyquist, the 2016 Kentucky Derby winner, and Exaggerator, the winner of the 2016 Preakness States.

-In 2010, the race moved from its traditional scheduling on Labor Day to later in September, so as to attract a stronger field of competitors looking to prepare for the Breeder’s Cup.
+In 2010, the race moved from its traditional scheduling on Labor Day to later in September.
+Therefore they can attract a stronger field of competitors looking to prepare for the Breeder’s Cup.
 The most recent purse for the race was $1.25 million dollars.

 State legal environment

 |Permitted/Offered?||Notes & Restrictions|

 |Land-Based Gambling||Yes||At present, 12 licensed casinos operate in the state.|

 |Online Gambling||No||Legalization likely in 2017|

 |Lottery||Yes||Options include Pennsylvania State Lottery and multi-state Powerball and Mega Millions drawings.|

 |Charitable or House-Based Gambling||Yes|

 |Minimum Gambling Age||18 for pari-mutuel and horseracing; 21 for casinos|